yarisvt/tyk-docs/tyk-docs/content/universal-data-graph/udg-getting-started/creating-schema.md

 }
 ```

-Next step is to start designing the `Definition` type.
+Next step is to start designing the `WordDefinition` type.
 REST API data source returns 6 fields on the main level of the JSON response, you want to reflect this in your schema:

 ```graphql
 type WordDefinition {